KottenAlin/OutOfAmo/README.md

 - Police can shoot through walls.
 - Sound issues.
 The sounds don't sound
 -   JFK drives in circles sometimes.
 (Viggo says it's due to colliders.)
+-   Change location of signs in map 2 as many miss the first sign which says Weapon ahead.

 ## Tools and Sources